GET YOUR HOME IN MINT CONDITION

 We’ve curated the following eight steps every homeowner should consider before opening the doors to prospective Buyers.
 Give yourself at least two weeks to complete everything necessary the make the most of your greatest asset.
 But the results will speak for themselves – a home sold faster, and at a higher price.

-Pack up your family photos, mementos and keepsakes.
+When prepping to sell your house in Vancouver, pack up your family photos, mementos and keepsakes.
 A Buyer needs to picture themselves living in your home – personal items are a distraction that can inhibit that visualization.